 Name: Dr Kieran Wood

-Title: Senior Researcher at University of Bristol Aerospace Engineering Department
+Title: Senior Researcher at the Faculty of Engineering

 “I did a Master’s in Aerospace Engineering.
 At the time, drones weren’t quite as widespread as they are now.
 I got to the end of that and there was the opportunity for a PhD focusing on indoor drones navigating unknown environments.
 I love building things with my hands and so it struck me as a great opportunity to continue topping up my knowledge of aerospace while physically working with robotic systems at the same time.